nhsconnect/FHIR-CDS/pages/explore/api_task.md

     <td><code>0..1</code></td>
     <td>BackboneElement</td>
     <td>Who is asking for task to be done</td>
-<td>This will be the initiating user of the Encounter, i.e. the user of the EMS.</td>
+<td>This SHOULD be the initiating user of the Encounter, i.e. the user of the EMS.</td>
 </tr>
 <tr>
   <td class="sub"><code>agent</code></td>